MW 70x40 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, although neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
-For this reason, they are coated with a coating of nickel to increase their durability.
-Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires care during their handling.
+Moreover, even though neodymium is a component of the strongest magnets, they are prone to corrosion in humid environments.
+Therefore, they are coated with a coating of gold-nickel to increase their durability.
+Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
 For this reason, any mechanical processing should be done before they are magnetized.

 In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in humid conditions.
-Therefore, they are often covered with thin coatings, such as gold, to preserve them from environmental factors and prolong their durability.
-Temperatures exceeding 130°C can result in a deterioration of their magnetic properties, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.
+Therefore, they are often coated with coatings, such as silver, to protect them from external factors and prolong their durability.
+Temperatures exceeding 130°C can result in a reduction of their magnetic strength, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.

 Advantages and disadvantages of neodymium magnets NdFeB.